PrestaShop/prestashop.github.io/news/_posts/2016-09-28-developer-documentation.md

 Since it's plain text files, it's versioned with Git and hosted on GitHub.
 Is there an easier way for you, as developers, to contribute?!

 Please open a pull request to fix or add anything.
-You canopen an issue if you want to request documentation about anything specific.
+You can open an issue if you want to request documentation about anything specific.
 For example: _"how to use the new product page hooks"_, or _"how to use the theme template in a module"_.

 ### State of the documentation